ptahproject/ptah/docs/install.rst

 Websocket
 ---------

+This is experimental and no support is offered.
+Please do not ask questions about this functionality.
+It will be supported in 1.0 but not at this time.

 If you have greenlets and gevent installed by running `bin/buidout -c devel-socket.cfg` you will have an extra script inside of bin called `socket-server`.
 You can just